modm API documentation

 configuration:

-resets the device and continues execution.GDB continues running the target after attaching, but does not load an ELF file!
+: Finds and prints the GNU build id of the firmware.GDB continues running the target after attaching, but does not load an ELF file!
 Please pass the ELF file as a command line argument.

 You can start your GDB session like so: